 There’s much more to be said about Common Core, but let’s sum it up by asserting that the purpose isn’t to educate in the traditional sense.
 It is to create human drones for the looming New World Order.
 The goal is a world government run by a powerful few with the rest of mankind required to keep their place in menial work for the elite.

 Where is all this coming from?
 We urge taking a look at “The Communist Manifesto” given to the world by Marx and Engels in 1848.
 After boldly proclaiming their intent to bring about “abolition of private property” (clearly the goal of Agenda 21), the Manifesto proceeds to attack a free people’s culture by aiming at the family, morality, independent countries, and more.
 The tenth of its famous Ten Planks calls for “Free education for all children in public schools.”
 The world “public,” of course, means government.
 Then this very same passage mentions the goal of combining “education with industrial production,” Which is precisely what we mean when we say that Common Core’s purpose is “to create human drones for the New World Order.”

 Many Americans have become disturbed when made aware of Agenda 21 and Common Core.
 Resistance to both is building.
 But tearing down programs that have been built by the federal government that has power of virtually unlimited funding to bribe people into destroying their own freedom isn’t an easy task.
 Readers of this short piece who value freedom and all that goes with it are needed to swell the resistance and get America back on track once again.

 JBS-affiliate FreedomProject Education has been leading the push to expose Common Core.
-Take a look at their video and testimony to legislators.

 Leaving Afghanistan – Why Wait Until the End of the Year?